WiFire/Android-SDK/README.md

 ```

 You will need to set the user's details in the SDK before connecting to a network.
-Email ID and name fields are optional, but some providers need it before they give you internet access.
+Email ID and name fields are optional, but some providers require those fields to be filled out before they give you Internet access.